Are you running a small e-commerce business?

 If you are, then I’m guessing that you’re working with a freelancer, or you have employees that work remotely.

 After all, with today’s technology, it’s more than viable for marketing teams to operate without a physical office.
-You can use project management platforms to track your tasks, collaborate on website assets with cloud storage, and automate repetitive tasks to reduce human error, etc.
+You can use project management platforms to track your tasks, collaborate on website assets with cloud storage, and automate repetitive tasks to reduce human error, etc. You should also look into your communication strategies so it’ll be easier to provide and receive updates from your team.
+And make sure you use a virtual office from a city like London as that way you can hide your personal postal address and also have a very impressive looking address too.

 What these businesses can’t live without, however, are communication solutions that bring the team together and help them accomplish goals as a unit.